danielsaidi/website_danielsaidi/_posts/2020/2020-01-31-present-delegating-view-controllers-in-swiftui.md

 }
 ```

-Your SwiftUI views then don't have to fiddle around with delegates and coordinators.
-They can just present the document camera, using this delegate and provide it with their own actions, for instance:
+This approach lets you bind the delegate events to actions directly within the view.
+A view can now just present the document camera with this delegate and provide its own actions, like this:

 ```swift
 ...